 \subsection{The reconstruction map}

-In this subsection, we begin to prove the second part of Theorem \ref{thm:main}.
-Specifically, we define a map $\Psi$ which will turn out to be the inverse of the restriction of $\Phi$ to $\mathcal{C}_G^{\circ}$.
+In this subsection, we begin to prove the second part of Theorem \ref{thm:plabic}.
+Specifically, we define a map $\Psi$ on a dense subset of $\Pi_{\mathcal{M}}$ which will turn out to be a right inverse of $\Phi$.
 As $\Psi$ has the effect of reconstructing the entire configuration from just the boundary vectors, we term it the \emph{reconstruction map}.
-We temporarily add an assumption on $G$ that there is no isolated boundary vertex and no boundary vertex attached to vertex of degree $1$.
+We temporarily add an assumption on $G$ that there is no isolated boundary vertex and no boundary vertex attached to a vertex of degree $1$.
 Since $G$ is reduced this condition is equivalent to saying $\mathcal{M}$ has a basis containing $j$ and one excluding $j$ for each $j=1,\ldots, n$.
 It follows that $j \in I_j$ and $j \notin I_{j+1}$.

 It is convenient at this point to introduce an alternate representation of zigzag paths known as strands.
 A strand is obtained from a zigzag by taking each turn of the zigzag and replacing it with an arc connecting the midpoints of two edges involved.
 Based on the zigzag rules, the arc appears to go clockwise around a white vertex and counterclockwise around a black vertex.
 The \emph{strand} is obtained by combining all arcs of a zigzag as well as small pieces at the beginning and end to connect it to the boundary of the disk.
 The strands together form an \emph{alternating strand diagram}, one example of which is given in Figure \ref{fig:strand}.
 Note that strand number $i$ begins slightly clockwise relative to boundary vertex $i$.
 An intersection of zigzags as defined previously translates to an intersection in the usual sense of strands.